 As in life, it is not possible to anticipate or prevent every problem that may come up in IT.
-Nor is it necessarily desirable to do so.1 Business is about accepting certain risks, making trade-offs, and allocating varied but never limitless resources.
+Nor is it necessarily desirable to do so. ((Though many a systems engineers will die trying.))
+Business is about accepting certain risks, making trade-offs, and allocating varied but never limitless resources.
 Tough decisions must be made every day in business.
-Not all decisions that end up leading to undesirable results were flawed decisions.2 And there’s always insurance for some things.
+Not all decisions that end up leading to undesirable results were flawed decisions. ((And not all decisions that lead to attractive results were unflawed decisions; business – like life – can be confusing.))
+And there’s always insurance for some things.

 A few years ago I sat in with a team that was dealing with what can best be described as a shitstorm of epic proportions.
 They were experiencing a denial of service attack against their Internet facing server farm infrastructure.
-As a global SaaS business, this was devastating.3
+As a global SaaS business, this was devastating. ((Any resemblance to any particular organization is merely a coincidence; this is an amalgam of several situations, though all pertinent details, including the whiteboard quote, are from real situations I’ve observed or been a party to firsthand.))

 This team had set up a “war room” with the various involved parties all represented.
 When I visited, this included eight individuals, not including myself.
 The team’s leader had directed most of the immediate efforts towards the active attack.
 This would surprise no outsider observing the situation.
 The attack had been partially mitigated at one point already – only to pop up in another spot.
-This, too, was not surprising.4
+This, too, was not surprising. ((It’s par for the course when it comes to DDoS attacks.))

 As the team leader looked across the room at each of the individuals assembled, however, the thing that most heavily sat in his brain was the team’s next step after getting through this immediate fire.
 He realized that even though getting through the attack was the immediate problem, it was really just a symptom of the real underlying problem.